Jimmy-Lo/English_Writing/README.md

 31. This is a broad category and subsumes the transcription and translation tasks described above.
 32. Deep learning garnered additional interest in industry.
 33. The coordinates on a chart allow one to carry out computations as though in a Euclidean space
+34. Manifold learning algorithms surmount this obstacle by ......